amaya382/karen/README.md

 ```

 ## How to use
 This project has only a script which generates *Karen* for license reasons.
+You need to build yourself.

 1. Clone this repository
 2. Prepare toolkits, `make`, `wget`, `unzip`, `python` and `fontforge`